Synaptic-Labs-AI/NeuroVox/README.md

     - Copy the newly generated API key into the `🔑 Api Keys` accordion in the Neurovox Settings.
 Treat this key like a password and do not share it with anyone.

 5. **Billing Information**:
-    - You need to add billing information to your OpenAI account to make API calls.
+    - You need to add billing information to your account to make API calls.
-    - Groq is currently free.

 ## Contribution